Ultimate Packing Guide: What to Pack for a Trip to Charleston SC in 2025 (you’ll want more than just clothing)

 A wrap or sweater is an absolute must when visiting Charleston in the fall.
 In the early season, it’s still hot enough for businesses to blast their AC.
 But later in the season, the temperature simply drops once the sun sets (and you’ll want to catch those sunset views from these rooftop bars).

 Like I said before, the rain can be hit or miss in the fall and you want to be prepared.
-I do love a packable rain jacket so it won’t be in the way, but I love the length and colors available for this style.
+I do love a packable rain jacket so it won’t be in the way, but I love the length of this style.

 Shoes